Friend (product): Critical reception

-Marketing and social response

-The company’s marketing campaign; featuring slogans emphasizing reliability and emotional availability, provoked mixed reactions.
-Some commentators viewed the messaging as trivializing human relationships or exploiting loneliness as a business opportunity.
-The campaign’s founder, Avi Schiffmann, later stated that the advertising strategy was intended to provoke discussion about modern social isolation rather than replace friendship.
-Public installations and billboards associated with the launch in New York City were reportedly defaced by critics, reflecting a polarized reception.
+Early product reviews were mixed to negative, with some testers describing interactions with the AI as socially awkward or emotionally unsatisfying.
+Others praised the device's ambition and conversational fluidity but questioned its practicality in everyday settings.

+Debates and controversy

+The Friend wearable AI companion has been subject to criticism and debate relating to the ethical design of AI companions, and AI in relation to loneliness and mental health.

 Privacy and data collection

-Critics have raised questions about the device’s constant audio monitoring and data-handling practices.
+Critics have raised questions about the device's constant audio monitoring and data-handling practices.
 Because the pendant uses cloud connectivity to process voice interactions, privacy advocates have warned that it could record sensitive information without users’ full awareness or consent.
-Schiffmann, who holds Israeli citizenship and is reported to maintain connections with the Israeli tech ecosystem, has faced additional scrutiny in light of Israel’s evolving regulatory regime for artificial-intelligence and data-privacy frameworks.
+Schiffmann, who holds Israeli citizenship and is reported to maintain connections with the Israeli tech ecosystem, has faced additional scrutiny in light of Israel's evolving regulatory regime for artificial-intelligence and data-privacy frameworks.

 Emotional and psychological impact

-Observers have also questioned the psychological consequences of marketing an artificial intelligence as a "friend."
-Commentators in outlets such as The Guardian and Wired argued that AI companions could encourage emotional dependence or provide an illusion of companionship without genuine empathy or reciprocity.
+Critics have questioned the psychological consequences of marketing AI as a "friend."
+Commentators in The Guardian and Wired, when reviewing the Friend product, argued that AI companions could encourage emotional dependence or provide an illusion of companionship without genuine empathy or reciprocity.
 Mental health experts have suggested that while such devices may offer short-term comfort, they could also discourage users from seeking human connection or professional help.
 Supporters of the technology contend that Friend is designed to complement, not replace, human relationships, and may provide comfort to individuals experiencing loneliness.

-Reception and public debate

-Early product reviews were mixed to negative, with some testers describing interactions with the AI as socially awkward or emotionally unsatisfying.
-Others praised the device’s ambition and conversational fluidity but questioned its practicality in everyday settings.
-The debate surrounding Friend has been cited in broader discussions about the ethical design of AI companions and the role of artificial intelligence in addressing loneliness and mental health.